Tesla Motors to replace Oracle Corp on Nasdaq 100 Index

-(Reuters) - Nasdaq OMX Group Inc (NDAQ.O) said Tesla Motors Inc (TSLA.O) will replace Oracle Corp ORCL.O on the Nasdaq 100 stock index, reflecting the rising profile of the U.S. electric car maker.
+July 8 (Reuters) - Nasdaq OMX Group Inc said Tesla Motors Inc will replace Oracle Corp on the Nasdaq 100 stock index, reflecting the rising profile of the U.S. electric car maker.

-Oracle said in June that it was moving its stock listing to the New York Stock Exchange from the Nasdaq, in the largest-ever U.S. market transfer and a coup for NYSE Euronext NYX.N.
+Oracle said in June that it was moving its stock listing to the New York Stock Exchange from the Nasdaq, in the largest-ever U.S. market transfer and a coup for NYSE Euronext.

 In contrast to several traditional automakers that have rolled out electric vehicles that failed to live up to expectations, Tesla has sold thousands of its luxury electric cars.
 Tesla shares have nearly tripled this year.